On My Annual Review & Sankalpa Process (Updated 2024)

 Some of my intentions have seemed wildly unrealistic when I planted them, and then came to fruition, or led me to something even better, so don’t hold back.

 Set a few simple intentions.
-Perhaps include some suggested objectives where indicated.
+Perhaps include some supporting objectives where indicated.

 This is a dance between clearly charting a course ahead, and allowing for the openness necessary to spot a sign or opportunity on the periphery and act on it, rather than rigidly plowing down a list of increasingly outdated goals as I navigate an ever-shifting landscape called life.